 Appeals for Reconsideration

-Financial aid eligibility is calculated based on the information provided on the Free Application for Federal Student Aid (FAFSA) and CSS Profile.
-Income and asset information is evaluated using a formula called Federal Methodology as set by Congress.
-The formula assumes that previous year’s income, assets, and family size are good predictors of a family’s financial strength.
-Based on this assumption, financial aid eligibility is determined using previous year income information.
-However, the Department of Education gives Student Financial Services the authority to use Professional Judgment on a case by case basis to adjust elements in the federal need analysis to take into consideration a family’s special circumstances, including major changes in the time since the base tax year has ended.
+We calculate how much financial aid you can get based on the FAFSA, the Profile, and any other information we require along the way.
+We review income and asset information using a formula called Federal Methodology, which is set by the U.S. Congress.
+The formula assumes that the base tax year’s income, assets, and family size are good indicators of a family’s current financial wellness.
+However, the Department of Education allows us to use Professional Judgment on a case by case basis to make changes that take into consideration a family’s special circumstances, including major changes in the time since the base tax year has ended.

-For more detailed information about the conditions under which an appeal can be filed, please visit our Appeals for Reconsideration page.
+For more information about what you can appeal, please visit our Appeals for Reconsideration page.